Euro zone bond yields rise; focus on coronavirus infections, supply

 By Yoruk Bahceli

-LONDON, May 12 (Reuters) - Euro zone bonds rose in early Tuesday trade as attention focussed on a rise in coronavirus infection rates.
+LONDON, May 12 (Reuters) - Euro zone bond yields edged higher on Tuesday as investors kept a wary eye on climbing coronavirus infection rates in China and other countries that have eased their lockdown restrictions.

-The Chinese city of Wuhan, where the coronavirus pandemic originated, saw its first new cases since its lockdown was lifted, adding to concern easing restrictions may raise infection rates.
+The Chinese city of Wuhan, where the coronavirus pandemic originated, saw its first new cases since its lockdown was lifted, adding to concern easing restrictions may cause a rise in new cases.

 "...
 That would indicate there might be need to reverse some of the easing measures and of course that would be more restrictive regarding economic activity," said DZ Bank rates strategist Andy Cossor.